-Higher duty pay typically results in positions assuming additional responsibility, in addition to their current position or a temporary reassignment, such has an interim position.
+Higher duty pay typically results in positions assuming additional responsibility, in addition to their 600 Compensation Policies Page | 8 current position or a temporary reassignment, such as an interim position.
 These positions will receive a minimum of 5% and maximum of 15% for higher duty pay increases.